A Linear Algebra Approach to Linear Metatheory: Intuitionistic and Modal Instantiations

 \begin{lemma} If we can derive $\ctxvar x A 1 \vdash B$, then we also know that from $\ctx\Gamma R \vdash A$ we can derive $\ctx\Gamma R \vdash B$. \end{lemma} \begin{proof} Assuming the two hypotheses, we can make the following derivation.

 \end{proof}

-\section{Intuitionistic and modal instantiations}
+\section{Intuitionistic and Modal Instantiations}

-As we will show in \autoref{sec:dill}, $\name$ can be instantiated with a semiring which makes it capture linearity.
+As we will show in \autoref{sec:dill}, $\name$ can be instantiated with a semiring that makes the system linear in the sense of DILL.
 However, with different choices of semiring, $\name$ can become a calculus satisfying more structural rules.